tgraupmann/MinecraftChromaMod/README.md

 * Install [JDK 1.8 or better](https://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html)

+* Set the `JAVA_HOME` environment variable to the path of the 64-bit version of the JDK.
+Gradle will report out of memory with the 32-bit JDK version which can be fixed in the `gradle.properties` file if you have to.

 * Install the latest MinecraftForge server and client using the [Windows Installer for 1.12](https://files.minecraftforge.net/maven/net/minecraftforge/forge/index_1.12.2.html)